 Many accountants will not work with doctors.
-Doctors as a group can be difficult in the best of times, demanding an instant response to their every whim.
+Doctors as a group, it is said, can be difficult in the best of times, demanding an instant response to their every whim.
 I disagree completely.

 My firm has serviced accounts for doctors nearly from day one.
 The value doctors provide society is vital and I have always felt they deserve extra latitude.
 The stress level doctors face daily supersedes anything I deal with.
 If I make a mistake, money is at risk; when a doctor makes a decision, lives are at risk.

-My personality meshed well with the mindset doctors have.
-As a result, I have been a value added service to my doctor clients.
+My personality meshes well with the mindset doctors have.
+As a result I have been a value added service to my doctor clients.
 Many hair-raising situations were resolved successfully because I understood the doctor’s situation and was able to integrate their issue into the problem solving formulas of my firm.
 It also allowed my doctor clients to get very rich.

 Getting It Done

 One of my first doctor clients has stayed with me all these years.
 When we first met he was reluctant to hire a small firm with a young owner.
 He needed someone responsive.
 After a short talk he decided I was worth the risk.

 The situation of our good doctor included two jobs.
 He worked at two clinics at once because working 80 hours a week offers a young man way too much free time to dilly dally.
 Income was generous for our doctor.
 But our story is not about money today, at least not all of it.

 Working at two clinics should have filled every available minute of time.
 Unfortunately there is this really stupid thing called vacation time and weekends.
 With a few spare seconds at hand, our good doctor found excitement in researching a medication already on the market.
 Within a few years he was the expert on the therapy, even more so than the company that produced the medication!